 Unfortunately that is the only footage we have of Cap Mama’s nest that day, so we don’t know if Dagger interacted with her or the neonates.

-The photo on the left is of Adam (neonate on left) and Woody (right), his mother.
-Woody’s nest was farther away than most in 2010, about 150 yards from her den.
+Woody gave birth to Adam in August 2010.
+Woody’s nest was farther away than most that year, about 150 yards from her den.
 Regardless, Adam found his way to the den where we saw him in April 2011.